James Alexander Ulio

-Between the wars Ulio attended the Command and General Staff College and Army War College, and was as a junior military aide-de-camp on the staff of the President of the United States, Herbert Hoover, and then on that of his successor, Franklin D. Roosevelt.
+Between the wars Ulio attended the Command and General Staff College and Army War College, and was a junior military aide-de-camp on the staff of the President of the United States, Herbert Hoover, and then on that of his successor, Franklin D. Roosevelt.

 On 1 March 1942, Ulio became the Adjutant General with the rank of major general.
 As Adjutant General, one of his most important roles was notifying families when their loved ones became casualties.
 Thousands of telegrams went out under his name every day.
 He also oversaw the Army Postal Service, the National Service Life Insurance scheme, and the military penal system.

 Early life and career

 James Alexander Ulio was born at Fort Walla Walla in what was then the Washington Territory on 29 June 1882, the son of First Lieutenant James Ulio, an immigrant from Ireland, whose birth name was James Graham, and his wife Caroline née Kohlhauf.
 He had a sister, Anna.
 His father had enlisted in the US Army in 1855 and had been commissioned during the American Civil War, in which he had risen to the rank of captain and was breveted as a major.
 He had briefly left the army after the war but had rejoined as a second lieutenant in 1866.
 Ulio's middle name was that of his paternal grandfather.
 He attended Custer County High School in Miles City, Montana, but in those days it went only to year eleven, so he completed high school at Washington School.

-Ulio decided to join the Army, so he traveled with his mother to Butte, Montana to sit the entrance examination.
+Ulio decided to join the Army, so he traveled with his mother to Butte, Montana, to sit the entrance examination.
 He passed, but only secured an alternative nomination.
 The nomination went to George V. Strong.
 Ulio then enlisted in the 10th Infantry Regiment on 1 September 1900.
 He was appointed a battalion sergeant major at Fort Keogh, Montana, and passed a competitive examination at Fort Leavenworth, Kansas, for a commission.
 He was commissioned as a second lieutenant in the infantry on 5 October 1904.

 For his first posting, Ulio was sent to Fort Brady, Michigan.
 He was then assigned to the 1st Infantry Regiment and served in the Philippines from 1906 to 1908.
-When he returned to the United States, he was assigned to the Vancouver Barracks in Washington state.
+When he returned to the United States, he was assigned to the Vancouver Barracks in Washington State.
 Following his promotion to first lieutenant on 11 March 1911, he served in the Territory of Hawaii at the Schofield Barracks and Fort Shafter from 1912 to 1916.
-He was promoted to captain on 1 July 1916 and served with the 23rd Infantry.
+He was promoted to captain on 1 July 1916 and served with the 23rd Infantry Regiment.
+He served at El Paso, Texas, during the Pancho Villa Expedition.